DebbiePotts87/how-to-visit-the-netherlands/README.md

     * The hamburger icon was placed to the left of its container so I used google dev tools to inspect the area and find the section of Bootstrap which needed overiding.
     * The hamburger menu icon was defaulted to black, to change this to white I had to change the Bootstap nav bar theme to dark and then overide the background colour.

+### Footer Section
+* I styled the footer to stick to the bottom of the page and be responsive to all devices sizes.
+Once I added my main content using Bootstrap grid the footer moved up the page and was stuck under the Bootstrap columns.
+To fix this issue I refered to 'CSS Secrets.
+Better Solutions to Everyday Web Design Problems' by Lea Verou (Page 290 - 291)

 ---
 # Credits